prosyslab/unitcon-artifact/README.md

 To run the experiment for UTBot, you can use the script `scripts/build.py` as the following.
 ```
 $ cd baselines
-$ python3 build.py all --log /results/build.log
+$ python3 build.py all --log results/build.log
 ```

 To run the experiment for UTBot, you can use the script `scripts/execute.py` as the following.
 FYI, we used iteration ranging from 1 to 10.
 ```
-$ python3 execute.py utbot all --timeout 10 --results /results/[iteration] --log /results/[iteration].log
+$ python3 execute.py utbot all --timeout 10 --results results/[iteration] --log results/[iteration].log
 ```

 ### __3.3.
 Running the minimal version of 3.2__
 Reproducing the experiments in our paper at a full scale will take a very long time with limited resources.
 This is because the full experiment would involve running 10 trials of 10 minutes each for all 198 projects.
 Thus, we provide a minimal version of the experiment that can be run in a reasonable amount of time.
-We reduced the number of projects to 50 and the number of repetitions to 3.
-Under the assumption of running the experiment sequentially, the total execution time is 6 days.
+We reduced the number of projects to 20 and the number of repetitions to 3.
+Under the assumption of running the experiment sequentially, the total execution time is 4 days.

 Before starting the experiment, projects need to be built.
 You can run:
 ```
-$ python3 script/execute.py build --minimal
+$ python3 script/execute.py build minimal
 ```
 #### __UnitCon__
 To run the experiment for UnitCon, you can run
 ```
-$ python3 script/execute.py analyze --minimal
+$ python3 script/execute.py analyze minimal
-$ python3 script/execute.py synthesize --mode full --report unitcon-results --minimal
+$ python3 script/execute.py synthesize minimal --mode full --report unitcon-results
 ```

 #### __Other tools (except UTBot)__
 To run the experiment for other tools except UTBot, you can use the script `scripts/execute.py` as the following. you can use seed ranging from 1 to 3.
 ```
+$ cd ~/unitcon
-$ python3 execute.py all all --seed [seed] --timeout 10 --results /results/[seed] --log /results/[seed].log --minimal
+$ python3 execute.py all minimal --seed [seed] --timeout 10 --results results/[seed] --log results/[seed].log
 ```

 #### __UTBot__